code-kern-ai/refinery-python-sdk/README.md

 # spaCy tokenizer will process your textual data
 ```

-Alternatively, you can also just run `kern pull` in your CLI given that you have provided the `secrets.json` file in the same directory.
+Alternatively, you can also just run `refinery pull` in your CLI given that you have provided the `secrets.json` file in the same directory.

 The `df` contains both your originally uploaded data (e.g. `headline` and `running_id` if you uploaded records like `{"headline": "some text", "running_id": 1234}`), and a triplet for each labeling task you create.
 This triplet consists of the manual labels, the weakly supervised labels, and their confidence.
 For extraction tasks, this data is on token-level.